John Chaumpeneys, Abbot of Vale Royal

 Wool exports were, like its predecessor at Darnhall, the Abbey's main source of income.
 In 1283, Chaumpeneys acknowledged receipt of 53s 6d 8p as an advance on the Abbey's eventual delivery of twelve sacks of collecta.
 This was paid to Chaumpeneys on the proviso that it was put to the "common profit of his house."
 Chaumpenays had been trading with this particular merchant—John Wermond of Cambrai—since at least 1275 when he sold twelve sacks of wool to Wermond in London for eighty shillings.

 In 1277 the foundation stone was laid at the altar of the new abbey.
 Edward, the Queen, their son Alphonso and members of the King's retinue then laid subsequent stones, after which Chaumpeneys performed a celebratory Mass.

 Chaumpeneys is known to have attended the Parliament held at Westminster from May—June 1278, and to have signed off a quitclaim to the King on 26 May.
-He also spent curiously long periods in attendance upon the King at court, such as between 1285 and 1286.
+He also spent long periods in attendance upon the King at court, such as between 1285 and 1286.
 In April 1283 he was in Conwy, assisting in the transference of the Abbey to Aberconwy.
 It is likely as a result of his presence there that he took part in the King's "momentous progress" from York, the following year, joining the entourage at Tarporley.
 Chaumpenays witnessed "events which shaped the course of English history": the promulagation of the Statute of Rhuddlan in March that year, and the birth of the future Prince of Wales and King Edward II in Caernarfon in April.